BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

             * Only processes one I/O at a time

 * **RAID 4**
-    * RAID 4 ==stripes== the data across multiple disks just like RAID 0.
-In addition to that, it also stores ==parity information== of all the disks in a separate dedicated disk to achieve redundancy.
+    * RAID 4 <mark>stripes</mark> the data across multiple disks just like RAID 0.
+In addition to that, it also stores <mark>parity information</mark> of all the disks in a separate dedicated disk to achieve redundancy.
 If one of the data disks failed is the information re-built on a separate disk using the parity information.
 If the parity disk fails, the parity information is recalculated on a spare disk.
 It is better suited to the transaction I/O rather than large file transfers.

     * Advantages
             * RAID 4 can recover data from one lost disk